Vassterak/AVR-SignalGenerator/README.md

 yet to be released...

 ## Licence
-MIT so do with it what ever you want
+All code is MIT so do with it what ever you want...
+**EXCEPT**
+Not sure about my teacher's own serial communication library [header code](/include/usart.h) / [src code](/src/usart.c) Feel free to contact him, he's usually a nice guy :D his email: kolousek@spscv.cz